ant-design/ant-design/docs/react/contributing.en-US.md

 ## Branch Organization

-According to our [release schedule](changelog#Release-Schedule), we maintians two branchs `master` and `feature`.
+According to our [release schedule](changelog#Release-Schedule), we maintain two branches, `master` and `feature`.
 If you send a bugfix pull request, please do it against the `master` branch, if it's a feature pull request, please do it against the `feature` branch.

 ## Bugs